 It is recommended that a 4-lead measurement scheme is used with this sensor.
 Attaching four connecting wires to the sensor leads is recommended.
-See figure to determine sensor lead polarity.
+To determine lead polarity, when viewed with the base down and the leads towards the observer, the positive lead (anode) is on the right and the negative